• Engineers gather at PAE's Portland, Oregon headquarters in 1999.

 College and university buildings had become a PAE staple, particularly LEED-targeted libraries, student housing, and science centers that demanded innovative engineering.
 Those projects often called for complex lighting approaches, too.

-Starting in 2001, PAE enlisted lighting-design expertise from its newly separate division, Luma Lighting Design.
+Starting in 2001, PAE enlisted lighting-design expertise from its newly separate division, LUMA Lighting Design.

 50 years and forward